 When looking at cars, it’s not an unusual thing to hear that some are bad cars that are big mistakes waiting to happen and others are good cars that you’d be lucky to get.
 In actuality, that’s not always the truest of statements.
 It easy to get in the frame of mind, too, but really, every car has the potential to be a good car to buy.
+Only person who is to blame is the previous owner and quality of the previous repairs conducted by the car repairer and if all advisories, maintenance tasks have been completed during the ownership of the vehicle.
 You just need to have the full picture behind it.

 To work that part out, however, you need to first understand why people think this toss-up between good and bad cars exists, and how you can tell the difference yourself.
 In fact, you need to be able to tell why most of the time, there isn’t a difference at all, and you just need to use your best judgement and a little foresight to understand what’s going into the car.

 One of the biggest misconceptions in what makes a good or a bad car is the quality of the brand behind them.
 Branding is a huge influence on everything we buy, and cars are no different.
 How a car is perceived and talked but in different parts of the world has a huge impact on how we all tend to think about it.
 It really does carry a lot of weight, and it’s something we have to get passed.

 Don’t get us wrong, some cars aren’t made to as high a standard as other, and sometimes, no matter what the brand, there are common stereotypical issues that occur.
 Most of the time, however, some past experiences or even one-off mistakes that got a lot of publicity can tarnish a brand for life, even if the cars could be great.
 Don’t believe everything you hear (but don’t be scared to do your homework).